Arctic Shipping Series – February 2023

-From Koahnic Broadcast Corp: The Climate Desk, Antonia Gonzales (Navajo) and Emily Schwing provide special coverage of the National Congress of American Indians mid-year gathering in Anchorage.
+From the Koahnic Climate Desk, Antonia Gonzales (Navajo) and Emily Schwing provided special coverage of the National Congress of American Indians’ mid-year gathering and the Alaska Federation of Natives Convention in Anchorage.

-The one-hour talk show Alaska’s Native Voice aired live on KNBA 90.3FM from the Dena’ina Center in June 2022.
+The one-hour talk show series aired live on KNBA 90.3FM from the Dena’ina Center.

 Additional support for Alaska’s Native Voice at NCAI-Rhonda LeValdo, Van Craft.

 Indigenous communities up and down Alaska’s west coast continue to recover from a historic storm, which slammed into the state in September.
 Typhoon Merbok devastated Indigenous communities.
 People lost valuable resources from boats to fishing nets, dry houses, and other tools essential to their Indigenous hunting and fishing subsistence way of life.
 People also lost food they had already stored up, essential to getting them through the winter.
 Join us as we discuss the typhoon, emergency preparedness, and the impacts of climate change, right after the news.
 Join host Antonia Gonzales and guests Jan Olson, Tribal Administrator of Hooper Bay, Earl Samuelson with Bethel Search and Rescue, and Millie Hawley, Tribal Administrator of Kivalina.